BSSE23059/Decorator-Pattern/README.md

-# Decorator-Pattern
+# Factory Patterns

-# Observer Pattern in C#
+# Simple Factory Pattern in C#

 ## Overview
-This project demonstrates the **Decorator Design Pattern** in C#.
-It allows dynamic addition of functionalities (like Milk and Sugar) to a base coffee object without modifying its structure.**.
+This project demonstrates the **Simple Factory Pattern** in C#.
+The Simple Factory Pattern centralizes object creation in a single factory class.
+It uses a method to create instances of objects based on a parameter, hiding the creation logic from the client.
+While not part of the Gang of Four (GoF) design patterns, it’s a common starting point for understanding factories.**.
+### Example
+A pizza store uses a factory to create different types of pizzas (Cheese, Veggie, etc.).

 ## Table of Contents
 - [Introduction](#introduction)